josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 ### Issue 3: Vassal War Leadership Problem (Severe)

 If a player creates a Vassal that becomes the Defender in a Civil War, the player is forcibly dragged into the War but does not become the War Leader.
 The AI Vassal controls all peace negotiations.
 The player cannot call Allies, cannot obtain Military Access, and must bear all War costs without control.

+**CRITICAL INCONSISTENCY: Normal War Declaration vs. Secessionists Civil War**

+There is a fundamental inconsistency in game logic regarding Vassal War leadership between normal War declarations and Secessionists Civil Wars:

+**Normal War Declaration (using Casus Belli and Diplomats):**
+- When a Country declares War against a Vassal (e.g., Byzantium declares War against Albania where Albania is a Vassal of Naples), the Overlord (Naples) becomes the War Leader, NOT the Vassal (Albania)
+- The Overlord controls all peace negotiations and War decisions
+- This is the expected behavior for normal War declarations

+**Secessionists Civil War (Issue 3):**
+- When a Vassal becomes the Defender in a Secessionists Civil War, the Vassal becomes the War Leader, NOT the Overlord
+- The Overlord is forcibly dragged into the War but does not control peace negotiations
+- The AI Vassal controls all peace negotiations, while the Overlord has no control

+**The Inconsistency:**
+- **Normal War declarations:** Overlord is War Leader when Vassal is attacked
+- **Secessionists Civil Wars:** Vassal is War Leader when Vassal is Defender
+- This creates inconsistent game logic where the same relationship (Overlord-Vassal) produces different War leadership outcomes depending on how the War starts
+- Players cannot predict or understand which party will control the War based on the relationship structure alone

+**Impact:**
+- Creates confusion for players who expect consistent behavior
+- Makes it impossible to predict War leadership based on subject relationships
+- Breaks game logic consistency between different War types
+- In Secessionists Civil Wars, Overlords lose control they would normally have in regular Wars

 ### Issue 4: Inconsistency in Alliance Auto-Call